ZedDeeCee/ZedDeeCee.github.io/_posts/2023-03-31-samurai-barber-2nd-edition.md

 2nd Edition of *Samurai Barber Versus Ninja Hairstylist* is now available in e-book and paperback form.

 This edition has a new Author's Notes section where I go into the science behind the science-fiction.
-It's now in the book because very few people actually read it when it was just a post on this site.
+It's now in the book because very few people actually read it when it was just a [post on this site](/2020/11/12/barber-science.html){:target="_blank"}.
 With a new edition comes a new cover.
 Designed by [NM Design](https://nmdesign.org){:target="_blank"}, I think it looks absolutely amazing.

 Check out the full cover for the paperback!
 [![Full Cover](/content/images/SamuraiBarberVersusNinjaHairstylistFullCover.jpg)](/content/images/SamuraiBarberVersusNinjaHairstylistFullCover.jpg){:target="_blank"}